qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

 * In a format without metadata support

 It's also not uncommon for data or metadata to be incorrect or in conflict with the dataset's user guide.
-Fixing these issues requires thought and judgement calls.
+Fixing these issues requires thought and judgment calls.

 ## What tool should I use?